kishaaggarwal32/Tried-ChakraUI/README.md

-#Created a simple web app using ChakraUi
+# Created a simple web-app using ChakraUI